himavanthkar/himavanthkar/README.md

-## Hi there 👋
+## 👋 Hi there, I’m Himavanth Karpurapu!

 <!--
 **himavanthkar/himavanthkar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-# 👋 Hi there, I’m Himavanth Karpurapu!
 www.himavanthkarpurapu.com

 🎓 Master's Student in Computer Science at **San Jose State University**, passionate about **Machine Learning**, **AI**, and **Data Engineering**.